Thoughts on Martial Arts Journalism

 “He who would study Karate-Do must always strive to be inwardly humble and outwardly gentle.
 However, once he has decided to stand up for the cause of justice, then he must have the courage expressed in the saying, ‘Even if it must be ten million foes, I go!’
 Thus, he is like the green bamboo stalk: hollow (kara) inside, straight, and with knots, that is, unselfish, gentle, and moderate.” ~ Master Gichin Funakoshi

 There will always be martial artists with persona’s that are bigger than life.
 People either create the persona themselves or the persona is created for them by other people.
 These personas can cause a lot of dissension in the martial arts community if we feel we have to compete.
 However, I think that competition needs to be left in tournament settings, and instead, we need to promote what is positive about one another.
 If we dwell on the positive, we are setting an example of what it means to be a true martial artist.
 In this way we bring honor back to the martial arts and to one another in the true spirit of Budo.
 If we have, as individuals, the goal of making ourselves better people, instead of trying to change or condemn others, the world will change one individual at a time and people will no longer have to pretend to be someone they are not.
 We will no longer idolize one another, but instead, learn to respect one another for the right reasons.
-This does not mean that we do not hold one another accountable, but we cannot hold someone accountable that we do not even know.
-What a difference we could make if we could just come together and sow seeds of camaraderie and support for one another.
+This does not mean that we do not hold one another accountable, but we cannot hold someone accountable that we do not know.
+What a difference we can make if we come together and sow seeds of camaraderie and support one another.

 Once again, I think Funakoshi says it best: